francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

 One of the main figures of the original pencil project states that this is a personal non-profit oriented project that is open for other people to develop and use.
 This creates a sort of  duality in the analysis because we can access the pencil2d requirements from different perspectives.
 It's possible to think of "pencil2d", referring to the overall software ramifications like forks like bluepencil and not to the actual project, as a software which specification arises from the intersections between public demands and developers self set goals.
 It is also possible to think of "pencil2d" in the context of it's origins or individually or in context of the public demand for such an application.
 We will try to approach the "main branch perspective" where we can consider the initial stated requirements (original pencil) and it's new iteration (current pencil2d) requirements according to the public contribution.

- ...maybe some image

 Pencil2D, the project, started from one of these intersections by picking up a existing project, pencil, and giving it continuity.
  After that, specifications may have been refined and slightly changed by the public contribution and feedback.
-It's possible that some requirements are only specified in some branch/fork and after a merge the main project assimilates the result without having to make "side" specifications.
+It's possible that some requirements are only specified in some branch/fork and, after a merge, the main project assimilates the result without having to make "side" specifications.